AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/deployment/k8s/README.md

 We uses the `-app` secrets to access to the DB cluster.

-* Deploy a Postgresql cluster with one active node and 2 backup nodes
+* Deploy a Postgresql cluster with one active node (in fact a pod) and 2 backup nodes (pods)

 [Good article](https://www.cncf.io/blog/2023/09/29/recommended-architectures-for-postgresql-in-kubernetes/) to get best practices and design considerations for PostgreSQL deployments in Kubernetes.